-At Holy Trinity we follow the 'Read Write Inc' scheme which provides a structured and systematic approach to teaching literacy.
+At Holy Trinity we follow the 'Read Write Inc' scheme which provides a structured and systematic approach to teaching Phonics.
 It is used by more than a quarter of the UK's primary schools and is designed to create fluent readers, confident speakers and willing writers.

 Before beginning the 'Read Write Inc' scheme children first develop their speaking and listening skills which lay the foundations for phonological awareness.
 They will learn to listen to and make environmental, instrumental, body percussion and voice sounds.
 Throughout the year children will develop their awareness of rhyme and alliteration through games, stories, rhymes and poems.